-How to make a crispy pate sucree at home with this quick and easy recipe.
-This sweet tart dough is perfect to make a fresh fruit tart or your tartlet shells.
+Learn how to effortlessly create a crispy pâte sucrée at home with this quick and simple recipe.
+This sweet tart dough is ideal for crafting fresh fruit tart, or delicate mini fruit tarts.

 Pate sucree from its name in French means "sweet pastry dough", this is a basic recipe in pastry making very used by chefs in the whole world to make the bottoms of tarts and tartlets.